eschkufz/binder/README.md

   // Now that the types match, use s4 as a cache for s3 Cache<decltype(s4), decltype(s3)> s5(&s4, &s3);

-  // Do anything with s5 that you would do with an stl container! cout << std::max_element(s5.begin(), s5.end()).first << endl;
+  // Do anything that you would do with an stl container! cout << std::max_element(s5.begin(), s5.end()).first << endl;

   return 0;